-I’ve just played through the endgame in Zelda: The Breath of the Wild and I have to say that I’m really disappointed by it.
+I’ve just played through the endgame in Zelda: The Breath of the Wild and I’ve to say that Iwas disappointed.

-Here is what I believe to be a unique recount of the story of Breath of the Wild as I try to answer whether the game lead me to believe there would be more to it? or did I mislead myself?
+Here is what I believed to be a unique take on the story of Breath of the Wild.
+I’ll try to answer whether the game lead me to believe there would be more to it? or if I mislead myself.

 I’ve never played a Zelda game before.
 I’ve owned a couple of Nintendo game consoles over the years, but I never got into any of the Zelda games.
 I didn’t quite know what to expect other than adventure, exploration, and grinding in repetitive tasks to level up.
 The game certainly delivered on these points and I quite enjoyed roaming around exploring Hyrule.

 My expectations for the final stage of The Breath of the Wild was, however, way off the mark.
 From the very beginning of the game, the player is repeatedly told that the endgame will be a hard-fought battle against Calamity Ganon (or the “swirling swine” as he is best described as he is shown as a dark shadow swirling around Castle Hyrule).
 Link has to collect legendary equipment and prepare for an epic battle at Hyrule Castle against “hatred and malice incarnate”.
 Oh, and killer robots called “Guardians”.

 Zelda: The Breath of the Wild is an open world game focused on exploration.
 The world of Hyrule is populated by mostly humanoid creatures and monsters.
 The Hylians, except for the protagonist Link and Princess Zelda were defeated 100 years ago by Calamity Ganon.
 Ganon wants to destroy the world for no reason – fair enough.